 AES was incorporated on January 31, 2017 by articles of amalgamation involving subsidiaries of the Amalgamating Entities.
 AES has two subsidiaries: Alectra Energy Services Inc. ("AESI"); and Alectra Power Services Inc. ("APSI").
-AESI has two subsidiaries: Util-Assist Inc. ("UA"); and Alectra Microgrid Services Project (Georgian) Limited Partnership ("AMSP").
+AESI has three subsidiaries: Util-Assist Inc. ("UA"); Alectra Microgrid Master Limited Partnership ("AMSP") and Alectra Microgrid Master General Partnership; and HPS Holdings Inc. ("HPS").
+UA has one subsidiary: Util-Assist Corp.
+HPS has two subsidiaries: Holland Power Services Inc. ("HPSI").

-Notes to the Consolidated Financial Statements (in millions of Canadian dollars) for the years ended December 31, 2020 and 2019
+Notes to the Consolidated Financial Statements (in millions of Canadian dollars) for the years ended December 31, 2021 and 2020